What's new in JMSL Numerical Library

 The second area with performance improvements is decision trees.
 Decision tree algorithms build a model by recursively splitting the data on values of the "best" predictor variable (i.e., the variable that best explains the values of the target variable in that subset of data).
 The process is repeated in each new subset until stopping criteria is met.
 By better exploiting these data partitions at each stage, the decision tree algorithms (C45, ALACART, CHAID, and QUEST) are from 10% to 50% faster than before, depending on the size of the data.
 Class methods that use the decision tree algorithms, such as GradientBoosting.fitModel, are also comparably faster as a result.

-In the process of making performance improvements, a few new methods were added and updated.
+In the process of making performance improvements, a few new methods were added and updated including:

 IMSL has been around for almost 50 years, so there are fewer bugs than one might find in less mature libraries; however, together with our customers, we always managed to find and fix a few to help continuously improve the robustness of the IMSL library.
-Details can be found in the product change log.
+Details can be found in the product change logs: 2018.0 and 2018.1.

 Another key component of JMSL 2018.0.0 is the improvement of internal JMSL tools and processes to enable more rapid defect patching cycles and Java platform certification going forward.
 With these updates and additional planned improvements, the development team will provide new product releases on the most widely adopted Java versions first, then respond to requests for platform support from our customers.
 Additional platforms will be made available as warranted by demand.